Robertkq/kqnet/README.md

-kqnet is a easy-to-use networking library written in C++, internally it uses [asio](https://think-async.com/Asio/) to perform asynchronous communication.
+kqnet is a easy-to-use networking library written in C++17, internally it uses [asio](https://think-async.com/Asio/) to perform asynchronous communication.

 The library implements `client_interface<T>`, `server_interface<T>`, `connection<T>`, `message<T>`.

-The template argument `typename T` should be an enum, which role is to define IDs for the messages.
+The template argument `typename T` should be an enum, whose role is to define IDs for the messages.

 `client_interface<T>` does not require the end user to implement any pure virtual functions.